loune/s3leveldown/README.md

 * When iterating, getting values is expensive.
 A seperate S3 API call is made to get the value of each key.
 If you don't need the value, pass `{ values: false }` in the options.
 Each S3 API call can return 1000 keys, so if there are 3000 results, 3 calls are made to list the keys, and if getting values as well, another 3000 API calls are made.

 * Avoid iterating large datasets when passing `{ reverse: true }`.
-Since the S3 API call do not allow retriving keys in reverse order, the entire result set needs to stored in memory and reversed.
-If your database is large ( >5k keys ) be sure to provide start (`gt`, `gte`) and end (`lt`, `lte`), or the entire database will need to be fetched.
+Since the S3 API call do not allow retrieving keys in reverse order, the entire result set needs to be stored in memory and reversed.
+If your database is large ( >5k keys ), be sure to provide start (`gt`, `gte`) and end (`lt`, `lte`), or the entire database will need to be fetched.

 * By default when iterating, 1000 keys will be returned.
 If you only want 10 keys for example, set `{ limit: 10 }` and the S3 API call will only request 10 keys.
 Note that if you have `{ reverse: true }`, this optimisation does not apply as we need to fetch everything from start to end and reverse it in memory.
 To override the default number of keys to return in a single API call,  you can set the ` s3ListObjectMaxKeys` option when creating the iterator.
 The maximum accepted by the S3 API is 1000.